The ribbon category of representations of a crossed module: Introduction

-Our focus here is on the notion of crossed modules for finite groups.
-As with many algebraic structures, understanding a crossed module of finite groups can be achieved through its representation category.
-This was introduced by Bantay in \cite{B} as an example of a premodular category.
+Our focus here is on the notion of crossed modules of finite groups.
+A theory of representations for such objects was first introduced by P. Bantay in \cite{B} as an example of premodular category.
 This approach notably includes a character theory that is a direct generalization of the character theory of group representations.
 This character theory has also been studied in \cite{DeghaniDavvaz}.
-Given that the representation of groups is itself a complex subject, this generalization faces similar challenges, along with new ones.
-The main theorem of this article is that the category of finite dimensional representations of a finite crossed module of groups is isomorphic to a category of finite dimensional modules over a Hopf algebra that we explicit.
-The latter category naturally carries a structure of fusion and Ribbon category as the Hopf algebra is particularly well-behaved.
-This new result opens up the search for ribbon invariants defined via finite dimensional representations of finite crossed modules of groups (\cite{Turaev}, chapter I, theorem 2.5, \cite{Ohtsuki} theorem 4.5. page 72).
-Ribbon invariants are especially interesting as it has been shown that they lead to invariants of 3-manifolds ( \cite{Ohtsuki} chapter 8 for example), as 3-manifolds are obtained via surgery along ribbons.
-The fusion structure is also interesting in that fusion categories are restrictive enough that a classification has been given (\cite{EtingofNikshychOstrik}).
-We then give new formulas for simple objects of this category before studying tensor products of simple objects directly and via the character theory.
-We develop the character theory that was introduced by Bantay in \cite{B}, give full demonstrations of his affirmations and compute some character tables as well as give a result about the general structure of these character tables.
-We tie the theory given by Bantay to the previously-discussed Hopf algebra and our discussion about simple objects to give new simplified expressions for Clebsch-Gordan coefficients.
+Given that representation theory of groups is itself a complex subject, this generalization faces similar challenges, along with new ones.
+In this article we show that Bantay's category of representations $\mM(\xX)$, for a given crossed module of finite groups $\xX$, is actually a functor category from the action groupoid induced by $\xX$ to the category of finite dimensional vector spaces (proposition \ref{Equiv1-Cat}).
+This leads to a very efficient proof for the semi-simplicity of the category $\mM(\xX)$ over the complex field.